tryingtokeepup/kais-blog/content/blog/2019-03-28-cs-week-2-hump-day.md

 ---
 layout: blog
-title: CS Week 2 - Hump day
+title: CS Week 2 - Analysis and Plan for Weekend
 date: 2019-03-31T04:26:10.181Z
 ---
 So, today is a pretty important day for myself.
 I think that I have a good idea of what I need to do for next few weeks.